Gordie Howe International Bridge: Approvals and land acquisition

 In July 2016, it was announced many properties that would be required to build the bridge were still in the hands of private landowners.
+Some properties on the American side of the river were owned by Manuel Moroun, owner of the Ambassador Bridge.
 An estimated 30 of the 900 properties needed were considered to be problems if the owners resist selling.
-Dwight Duncan, the former finance minister for Ontario, is the interim chair of the Windsor–Detroit Bridge Authority developing the project.
-In July 2016, the CBC reported Duncan had advised the Government of Canada to consider buying the Ambassador Bridge from Moroun.
+In July 2016, the CBC reported Dwight Duncan, the former finance minister for Ontario had advised the Government of Canada to consider buying the Ambassador Bridge from Moroun.

 In a joint statement released after a meeting between newly elected U.S. president Donald Trump and Canadian prime minister Justin Trudeau on February 13, 2017, the two governments reiterated the support of the "expeditious completion" of the project.
-Construction started in 2018 after a project contractor was selected in 2017.
-This is listed as a priority infrastructure project by the Donald Trump administration.
+It was listed as a priority infrastructure project by the Donald Trump administration.